Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: Complexity

 \begin{definition} The function \Oracle\ is called {\em accurate} if no computed wild cases occur during the execution of \MultiSolve.
 It is called {\em perfect} if, in addition, it minimizes the number of computed tame cases.
 In other words, an oracle is accurate if every predicted tame case corresponds to a computed tame case, and it is perfect if the prediction and computation always agree. \end{definition}

 By assuming that the oracle function is accurate, the complexity of \MultiSolve\ is reduced to the number of computed tame cases.
+In other words, there are no computed wild cases incurring the timeout cost $\tau$, and consequently no significative overhead arises in dealing with wild and tame cases according to the multistep solving strategy.
 Indeed, the oracle function associated with the \MultiSolve\ algorithm in \cite{LSPTV2} is assumed to be accurate.
 Moreover, given an integer $B > 0$, the standard hybrid strategy, as described in \cite{BFP1, BFP2}, can be obtained as the \MultiSolve\ algorithm implementing an accurate oracle function of type

 Another useful concept is the following.

 \begin{definition} A {\em $q$-ary tree} is by definition a tree in which each node has either zero or exactly $q$ children.
 In other words, every internal node has $q$ children, while leaf nodes have no children. \end{definition}